 Ecstasies and agonies both abound, and they keep shifting back and forth.
 Sometimes it’s two steps forward and one step back, sometimes it feels like a thousand-thousand steps back but the dance continues; both for me and others.
 And whether you read Ecclesiastes and think everything has a season or practice breath yoga and find everything in that inhale-exhale you can maybe glimpse something like a rhythm of things.

 As far as we can see, there is only this, and there is only now; and there is only the story we’re telling ourselves about this-now.
 And this-now is endlessly becoming something else.
 My work as I understand it is to make the change I want more likely than the change I don’t; to do the work of this particular moment knowing that I never owe or am owed results, or feelings, or _.
-I get to play with a deck that isn’t stacked for me or against me (which is perhaps easier for me to claim due to my myriad privileges) but all decks for everyone make certain things easier or harder but I try to remember it’s not about winning or losing (since what does those terms mean, existentially?) it’s about the simple joy of playing the game(s) as I will.
+I get to play with a deck that isn’t stacked for me or against me (which is perhaps easier for me to claim due to my myriad privileges) but I try to remember it’s not about winning or losing (since what does those terms mean, existentially?) it’s about the simple joy of playing the game(s) as I will.